- In the first instance, brightness (as opposed to colour brightness) is used to refer to a property of light.

 - In this resource, the term brightness is associated with the intensity of light an object such as the Sun or a lightbulb emits.

-- The brightness of a light is always determined by comparing it with the brightness of other light sources.
+- In everyday experience, we often gauge the brightness of a light source subjectively, by comparing it with the brightness of other known light sources.

-- The perceived brightness of a light source depends on how the photoreceptive rod and cone cells in the human retina respond to wavelengths of light (rather than the way that translates into the experience of colour).
+- The perceived brightness of a light source depends on the intensity and wavelength of the light and how the photoreceptive rod and cone cells in the human retina respond.

 About colour brightness

-- In this resource, the term colour brightness is used to refer to how things appear to a human observer in terms of their perception of colour.
+- In this resource, the term colour brightness is used to describe how things appear to a human observer in terms of their perception of colour.

-- Colour is what humans see in the presence of radiated or reflected light.
+- Colour is what humans perceive in the presence of radiated or reflected light.

-- The brightness of the colour of an object or surface (its colour brightness) depends on the wavelengths and intensity of light that falls on it and the amount it reflects.
+- The brightness of the colour of an object or surface (colour brightness) depends on the wavelengths and intensity of light that illuminate it and the amount of light it reflects.

-- The colour brightness of a transparent or translucent medium may depend on the wavelengths and intensity of light that falls on it and the amount it transmits or reflects.
+- The colour brightness of a transparent or translucent medium may be influenced by the wavelengths and intensity of light that pass through or reflect off it and the amount it transmits or reflects.

-- Colour brightness often depends on the difference between the way a colour appears to an observer in well-lit conditions compared with its subdued appearance when in shadow or when poorly illuminated.
+- Colour brightness is frequently influenced by the contrast between how a colour appears to an observer under well-lit conditions and its more subdued appearance when in shadow or under poor illumination.

-- The impression of colour brightness is also affected by hue because some hues appear brighter than others to human observers.
-So a fully saturated yellow may appear relatively brighter than a fully saturated red or blue.
+- The perception of colour brightness is also influenced by hue, as certain hues appear brighter than others to human observers.
+For example, a fully saturated yellow may appear relatively brighter than a fully saturated red or blue.

 - The term brightness is often used in association with a specific colour model.